-Stand-alone teaching opportunities where you serve as instructor of record for a class of your own design are available to advanced students by application through the Kaplan Humanities Institute Franke Fellowship, the Council for Race and Ethnic Studies Fellowship, and an increasing number of other initiatives.
+Stand-alone teaching opportunities where you serve as instructor of record for a class of your own design are available to advanced students by application through the Kaplan Humanities Institute Franke Fellowship, and a number of other initiatives.
 These are great opportunities, and you are encouraged to apply.

 Since these opportunities impact department course offerings and resources, your application needs advisor approval.
-With approval, please notify the DGS and Keiser of your application by the end of February.
+With approval, please notify the DGS and the GA-PA of your application by the end of February.
 Since the announcement of these fellowships comes after university course planning is due to the administration, this communication is essential for the department to have contingencies in place, should you receive one of these fellowships in late Spring.

-If you receive one of these fellowships, you must alert the DGS and Keiser immediately.
-Again, this is so the department can make appropriate accommodations, such as adjusting the annual course schedule, GSW assignments, and other related administrative work.
-Courses offered through these fellowships can be cross-listed with the department, but we may ask for seat restrictions in consideration of department enrollments (i.e. we may ask that a certain number of seats are retained for art history students).
+If you receive one of these fellowships, you must alert the DGS and GA-PA immediately.
+Again, this is so the department can make appropriate accommodations, such as adjusting the annual course schedule, GA assignments, and other related administrative work.
+Courses offered through these fellowships can be cross listed with the department, but we may ask for seat restrictions in consideration of department enrollments (i.e. we may ask that a certain number of seats are retained for art history students).

 Based on department needs, applications for stand-alone teaching opportunities may become available in Spring quarter.
-In emergency situations the Committee on Curriculum may make direct offers to ABD or recent Ph.D. recipients based on a consideration of current funding/employment, content which needs covering, university rules surrounding Ph.D. completion for teaching many 200 and 300 level courses, and previously secured department teaching/fellowship opportunities.
+Imminent need for faculty can arise after the course-planning period, in which case the department may make direct offers to ABD or recent Ph.D. recipients based on a consideration of factors such as current funding/employment, content which needs covering, whether the teaching opportunity would interfere with the student's timeline to degree, and previously secured department teaching/fellowship opportunities.